runonbitcoin/walleteering/guide/02-purse.md

 ## The pay() method

 The job of the `pay()` method is to make the transaction acceptable to miners.
 It adds inputs and outputs to raise its fee and then signs the transaction.
-There are two parameters passed to `pay()`, `txhex` and `spent`.
+There are two parameters passed to `pay()`, `rawtx` and `parents`.

-`txhex` is the partial transaction that Run builds.
+`rawtx` is the partial transaction that Run builds.
 You should first inflate this transaction into an object to add additional inputs and outputs.
 The [bsv library](https://github.com/moneybutton/bsv), while optional, is capable of inflating the hex transaction via

-    new bsv.Transaction(txhex)
+    new bsv.Transaction(rawtx)

 and converting it back to hex again via

     tx.toString('hex')

-The second parameter, `spent`, is the total amount of satoshis spent as inputs in the transaction.
+The second parameter, `parents`, are the outputs that are being spent in this transaction.
+Among other reasons, you can use this to calculate the total amount of satoshis spent as inputs in the transaction, which may be helpful when calculating the miner fee.
 Output amounts are part of every Bitcoin transaction, but input amounts are not.
-You may find this value helpful when calculating the miner fee.
 Finally, the return value for `pay()` should be the paid transaction in hex format.

 To implement `pay()`, the first step is to establish a two-way connection between your adapter and your wallet.